ejmatthe/project-three/README.md

 ## Conclusion
 We were able to make a dashboard that is functional, fluid, and responsive.
 The next project will utilize a raw data source that can further be filtered to derive the crude suicide rate for each age group by race, gender, and means of suicide.

+### Future consideration
-Interactive charts on suicide using world suicide data will enhance the visual experience.
+Interactive charts on suicide using world suicide data will enhance the visual experience by mapping it together so the user can see the changes in all images by specific selection.